ChoiVoi/job-network-page/README.md

 # Vanilla JS

+## Getting started

+### The Frontend

+To do this, run the following command once on your machine:

+`$ npm install --global http-server`

+Then whenever you want to start your server, run the following in your project's root folder:

+`$ npx http-server frontend -c 1 -p 5050`

 ## Frontend

 Build a frontend for popular professional social networking tool [LinkedIn](https://linkedin.com/).

 The requirements describe a series of **screens**.
 Screens can be popups/modals, or entire pages.
 The use of that language is so that you can choose how you want it to be displayed.
 A screen is essentially a certain state of your web-based application.

 ### Registration & Login